 - in drops or sprays used in the mouth

-Because no studies involving humans have investigated the effects of CBD oil on migraines, there is no standard dosage or method.
+No studies involving humans have investigated the effects of CBD oil on migraines, so there is no standard dosage or method.

-A 2017 research letter published in The Journal of the American Medical Association noted that CBD products were incorrectly labeled.
-Some contained more CBD than stated, others contained less, and some even contained significant amounts of THC.
+A 2017 research letter published in JAMA noted that CBD products sometimes have incorrect labeling.
+Some contain more CBD than stated, others contain less, and some contain significant amounts of the psychoactive substance, THC.